Georgekemk/Educopter/software/README.md

 # 4. Clone the ArduPilot source code

 **IMPORTANT** Clone the ardupilot repository on your Linux virtual machine.
 When you eventually build the board subtype using waf, this will save time and also keeps the workflow organised.
-Of course you can clone it straight to the Pi, but building the binary will take approx 45mins to an hour each time.
+Of course you can clone it straight to the Pi, but building the binary will take approximately 45 minutes on a Pi 5.
+On a Pi zero, the build would likely take days!

 In a terminal on the VM, clone the repository: